-Five Below, Inc. President and CEO Joel Anderson will be celebrated at the NRF Foundation Honors in January as one of the dynamic leaders on The List of People Shaping Retail’s Future 2022.
+Five Below, Inc. President and CEO Joel Anderson will be celebrated at the NRF Foundation Honors as one of the dynamic leaders on The List of People Shaping Retail’s Future 2022.
 He reflects on more than 20 years in the industry, from the keys to succeeding in retail to how to bring calm when there’s chaos and more.

 Here are a few questions, along with Anderson’s answers (watch the video above for all “20 Questions”):